ABOUT NICOLETA DRAGAN

 I’ve dedicated my professional life to guiding others toward emotional wellbeing.
 I hold a master’s degree in clinical psychology, a credential in school psychology, and a doctorate in educational leadership.
 Over the past decade, I have worked as a psychotherapist, clinical supervisor, and mental health educator in a variety of settings.

-Currently, I hold the position of mental health program specialist for a large school district in Southern California.
+I am a licensed psychotherapist and currently hold a position as a mental health program specialist for a large school district in Southern California.
 In addition to my work in schools, I teach psychology at a local community college, lead mental health workshops, and speak on topics such as self-regulation and self-compassion.

-Whether through writing, teaching, or therapy, my mission is to empower individuals and communities to understand and nurture their emotional wellbeing.
+Whether through writing, teaching, or psychotherapy, my mission is to empower individuals and communities to understand and nurture their emotional wellbeing.

-I create spaces where wellbeing is openly explored and nurtured, offering practical ways to develop self-regulation and self-compassion in everyday life.
+I create spaces where wellbeing is openly explored and nurtured, offering practical ways to develop self-regulation in everyday life.

 EXPLORE FURTHER